PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-11 09:31:33
+Last updated: 2024-04-11 09:32:06
-Random Quote: The world is full of such paradoxes we simply choose to ignore them most of the time. -
+Random Quote: Lily: "I'm not paying for room service the hooker ordered."Barney: "I've been there." - Barney Stinson